KateEliza29/wolfSkin/README.md

 kateeliza.co.uk/wolfSkin.php

 ## Introduction
-A fictional one-page site for a tattoo parlour. <br>
+A fictional one-page site for a tattoo parlour, created in July 2020. <br>
 There were multiple aims for this project:
 * To practice using Sass.
 * To develop design skills.